DavidMercier/PopIn/doc/links_ref.rst

 * `Wu D. et al., "Elastic and plastic deformations in a high entropy alloy investigated using a nanoindentation method" (2015). <http://dx.doi.org/10.1016/j.intermet.2015.10.002>`_
 * `Franke O. et al., "Incipient plasticity of single-crystal tantalum as a function of temperature and orientation" (2015). <http://dx.doi.org/10.1080/14786435.2014.949324>`_
 * `Maughan M.R. and Bahr D.F., "Discontinuous Yield Behaviors Under Various Pre-Strain Conditions in Metals with Different Crystal Structures" (2015). <http://dx.doi.org/10.1080/21663831.2015.1121166>`_
+* `Hervas I. et al., "Fracture toughness of glasses and hydroxyapatite: a comparative study of 7 methods by using Vickers indenter" (2016). <http://dx.doi.org/10.1016/j.ceramint.2016.05.030>`_

 Softwares
 ###########